fjcorona/spring-boot-user-endpoint/README.md

 ## _Entity_

 `@Entity` annotation defines that a class can be mapped to a table.
-Table name is derived from entity class name, it means that, for example, in this case due to the name ___User___ of the clase, JPA automatically would try to match with a ***user*** table, but our table is called _**users**_, in plural, in this case we have to explicity indicate to the class, which table has to map, this is possible through `@Table` annotation:
+Table name is derived from entity class name, it means that, for example, in this case, due to the name ___User___ of the clase, JPA automatically would try to match with a ***user*** table, but our table is called _**users**_, in plural, in this case we have to explicity indicate to the class, which table has to map, this is possible through `@Table` annotation:

 ```java
 @Table(name = "users")